-The Paris cultural calendar is packed with events for theatre and comedyshow fans, from one-(wo)man shows to classic and contemporaryplays.
+The Paris cultural calendar is packed with events for plays and comedy show fans, from one-(wo)man shows to classic and contemporaryplays.

 Comedy shows are staged not only in dedicated spaces such as Le Palais des Glaces and Le Point Virgule, but also in large venues where comedy regularly features in eclectic programming: the Casino de Paris, Folies Bergere and Bobino.

 High drama in Paris!
 This autumn the curtain will open to reveal some exciting new plays.
 Clever, light-hearted, thought-provoking, funny, melancholic: the sheer variety of plays on offer this autumn will enchant audiences of every stripe.
 More than 100 Paris venues regularly stage plays, among them the Comédie Française, the Théâtre du Rond-Point, the Théâtre de la Michodière, the Théâtre des Bouffes Parisiens and the Théâtre Edouard VII … there is something for all tastes!